Shivi-09/Shivi-09/README.md

 ## Hi there 👋

 I am shivani.
+Major: Computer Science

-**I am Computer science student.
-I’m currently learning JAVA.
+**I’m currently learning JAVA.
 I am going to do projects in my subject JAVA for this semester.

 - Project 1: I got brief explaination regarding my  project 1 that is based on basic functionalities of the java such as loop, nested loop and methods.
 I am learning how to implement for loop, conditional statements, do while loop while loop in JAVA.